-With over one billion active monthly users, an algorithm focused on visual discovery and engagement, and in-app tools to track analytics, Instagram in 2020 has evolved into a complete marketing channel all on its own— one that holds a lot of potential for brands and companies.
+With over one billion active monthly users, an algorithm focused on visual discovery and engagement, and in-app tools to track analytics, Instagram has evolved into a complete marketing channel all on its own— one that holds a lot of potential for brands and companies.

 This obviously isn’t news to business owners and marketers around the world.
 In fact, 80% of businesses consider Instagram engagement to be their most important marketing metric, and given the fact that about 92% of Instagram users say they’ve followed an account, clicked on their website, or made a purchase after seeing a product/service on the platform, that’s definitely understandable.

 So how, as a local business, do you tap into all of this potential?
 What’s the best way to make sure that your business stands out on what feels like such a saturated platform?

 There are tons of creative ways to answer these questions (check out our recent articles on 8 Local Service-Based Business Who are Really, Really Good at Social Media and 7 Creative Buffalo Instagram Accounts to Copy & What They’re Doing Well for more on that), but one of the easiest, cheapest, and most straightforward methods is to simply optimize your Instagram posts and profile for basic SEO (search engine optimization).

 Instagram users all over the world are using the platform like a search engine now more than ever before— whether it be for planning vacation itineraries, browsing for home decor inspo, or even just to look up whether or not the coffee shop around the corner is open for curbside pickup right now.
 Setting up your profile for success and creating your posts with this in mind is not only key to providing a positive user experience for customers on the app, but to increasing your overall reach and growing your following organically.